 - From Warcraft: Anub'arak, Chen Stormstout, Li Li, Rehgar, Murky, Brightwing, Muradin Bronzebeard, Thrall, Jaina Proudmoore, Arthas Menethil, Illidan Stormrage, Gazlowe, Malfurion Stormrage, E.T.C, Falstad, Stitches, Tyrande Whisperwind, Uther the Lightbringer. note

 - From Starcraft: Sarah Kerrigan, Zagara, Tychus Findlay, Tassadar, Jim Raynor, Abathur, Nova, Sgt.
-Hammer, Zeratul.
+Hammer, Zeratul. note

 The game's trailer can be see here